[ Links open in: same window | new window ]

 Readings:

-• Arturo Escobar, interview in Design and Solidarity: Conversations on Collective Futures, and/or excerpts from Designs for the Pluriverse
+• (Optional.)
+Arturo Escobar, interview in Design and Solidarity: Conversations on Collective Futures, and/or excerpts from Designs for the Pluriverse

 Discussion leader & profiles in radical software presentations: